 Academy Innovation Resident

-Anna is deeply inspired by local, national, and global social justice movements, in particular Black youth-led responses to interrupt systemic violence.
+Dr. Ortega-Williams is deeply inspired by local, national, and global social justice movements, in particular Black youth-led responses to interrupt systemic violence.
 Her work is informed by growing up in public housing in the Bronx, as well as her commitments to joy, healing, imagination, and hope while transforming the world.
 Anna holds a PhD in social work from Fordham University’s Graduate School of Social Service, Master of Social Work from Stony Brook University, and a Bachelor of Arts from Hunter College.

 Academy Innovation Residency (AIR)